ArtemDychenko/ArtemDychenko/README.md

 ### Hi there 👋

 Hey!
-I'm Artem Dychenko, a student pursuing my Bachelor's degree in Informatics.
+I'm Artem Dychenko, a student pursuing Bachelor's degree in Informatics.
 My interests lie in areas like software development, data analysis, and web devepopment.

 🌱 I’m currently learning Java, Python and deepening my knowledge of C++.
 I also make algorithms and projects in the Linux environment.